 On November 1, 2002, the Owner Operator Independent Drivers Association, Inc. ("OOIDA") and six individual independent contractors who provide truck capacity to the Company under exclusive lease arrangements ("BCO Independent Contractors" and collectively with OOIDA, the "Plaintiffs") filed a putative class action complaint (the "Complaint") in the United States District Court for the Middle District of Florida (the "Court") in Jacksonville, Florida, against the Company.
 The Complaint alleges that certain aspects of the Company's motor carrier leases with its BCO Independent Contractors violate certain federal leasing regulations and seeks injunctive relief, an unspecified amount of damages and attorney's fees.
-On March 8 and June 4, 2004, the Court dismissed all claims of one of the six individual Plaintiffs on the grounds that the ICC Termination Act (the "Act") is not applicable to leases signed before the Act's January 1, 1996 effective date, and dismissed all claims of all remaining Plaintiffs against four of the seven Company entities previously named as defendants.
-Claims currently survive against the following Company entities: Landstar Inway, Inc., Landstar Ligon, Inc. and Landstar Ranger, Inc. (the "Defendants").
-With respect to the remaining claims, the June 4, 2004 order held that the Act created a private right of action to which a four-year statute of limitation applies.
+Claims are currently pending against the following Company entities: Landstar Inway, Inc., Landstar Ligon, Inc. and Landstar Ranger, Inc. (the "Defendants").
 On April 7, 2005, Plaintiffs amended the Complaint (the "Amended Complaint") to include additional allegations with respect to violations of certain federal leasing regulations.
 On August 30, 2005, the Court granted a motion by Plaintiffs to certify the case as a class action.
-On October 19, 2005, the U.S. Court of Appeals for the Eleventh Circuit denied the Defendants' petition for permission to file an interlocutory appeal of the class-certification order.